Dental Unit Waterlines

 Water Quality Monitoring

 The only way to ensure effectiveness of a dental unit waterline cleaning regimen is to actually test the water coming out of the unit.
-Although dental unit waterline testing has long been recommended by the CDC, some states (e.g., Washington,6 California7) are developing legislation that is prescriptive and will make dental unit waterline testing required.
+Although dental unit waterline testing has long been recommended by the CDC, some states (e.g., Washington,7 California8) are developing or have developed legislation that is prescriptive and will make dental unit waterline testing required.
 Simple and inexpensive products are available that estimate the number of free-floating heterotrophic bacteria in dental unit water.
 A well-designed water quality indicator should accurately detect a wide concentration range and type of aerobic mesophilic heterotrophic waterborne bacteria within a reasonable incubation time at room temperature.
 In-office testing kits as well as mail-in services are available for monitoring water quality.

 Some dental unit manufacturers provide a schedule for monitoring their equipment.
 Check with your manufacturer to see if they have a recommended schedule.